clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 ====================================================================================
 incremental: true

 After subsetting you can end up with fewer *realized* levels than before, but old levels remain linked and can cause problems for regressions.
-Drop unused levels from variables or your *whole data* using `droplevels()`.
+Drop unused levels from variables or your *entire dataframe* using `droplevels()`.

 ```r